SuperPykkon/GoMinewrap/README.md

 ## Features
 * Completely changes the way the console logs are displayed.
 * Multi server support.
 You can add and run as many servers as you want.
+* Switch between server(s) (If you're running more than one server) with one simple command.
+It's almost like switching between screen sessions!
 * Real time web based console with authentication which has multi user support.
 * A fully functional backup command.
 You can backup a single or all server (s) with one simple command.
 * Very customizable.
 You can change almost everything to your likings on the config file.